 - Routinely collect data on the prevalence of known and emerging life-threatening pregnancy complications.

-- Conduct large population-based studies to generate evidence to develop guidance and interventions to prevent deaths.
+- Conduct large epidemiological studies to generate evidence to develop guidance and interventions to prevent deaths.

 In the first instance, the research platform will be used to undertake work to improve the clinical management and outcomes of pregnant women with anaemia for which research is clearly indicated.